Self-Destructive Language Model: Evaluation

 \textbf{Metrics.} We measure the undefended model and its variants protected by various methods across three primary dimensions.
 Harmfulness score (HS) -- We evaluate the model's harmfulness using the testing split of the Beavertail dataset.
-Following the setting in\mcite{rosatiRepresentationNoisingDefence2024a}, we process the model's response to each harmful prompt through a harmfulness classifier trained on the BeaverTails dataset, measuring the logits of the harmful label.
+Following the setting in~\citep{rosatiRepresentationNoisingDefence2024a}, we process the model's response to each harmful prompt through a harmfulness classifier trained on the BeaverTails dataset, measuring the logits of the harmful label.
 The final harmfulness score represents the average value of individual logit measures.
-Zero-shot score (ZS) -- To assess the model's zero-shot capabilities, we employ tasks from EleutherAI's LM Evaluation Harness\mcite{eval-harness}, including TruthfulQA, MMLU, Hellaswag, and ARC-easy, and report the model's performance scores.
-Fine-tuning score (FS) -- To evaluate the model's fine-tuning capabilities, following the setting in~\mcite{huangVaccinePerturbationawareAlignment2024a}, we fine-tune the model on downstream tasks, including SST2\mcite{socherRecursiveDeepModels2013}, AGNEWS\mcite{zhangCharacterlevelConvolutionalNetworks2015}, GSM8k\mcite{cobbeTrainingVerifiersSolve2021}, and AlpacaEval\mcite{alpaca_eval}, and report its prediction accuracy in these tasks.
+Zero-shot score (ZS) -- To assess the model's zero-shot capabilities, we employ tasks from EleutherAI's LM Evaluation Harness~\citep{eval-harness}, including TruthfulQA, MMLU, Hellaswag, and ARC-easy, and report the model's performance scores.
+Fine-tuning score (FS) -- To evaluate the model's fine-tuning capabilities, following the setting in~~\citep{huangVaccinePerturbationawareAlignment2024a}, we fine-tune the model on downstream tasks, including SST2~\citep{socherRecursiveDeepModels2013}, AGNEWS~\citep{zhangCharacterlevelConvolutionalNetworks2015}, GSM8k~\citep{cobbeTrainingVerifiersSolve2021}, and AlpacaEval~\citep{alpaca_eval}, and report its prediction accuracy in these tasks.